 Where is located?

 Riomaggiore is the southernmost village in Cinque Terre and also known as the “first” of the 5.
 The distance to Genoa is 120 km, and to La Spezia only 15 km.
 It is in La Spezia that it is the best option for a base camp at relatively decent prices.
 The trains in the national park are literally in a few minutes and the transport is easy and arranged.
-I will tell you more about how to plan your time and how to travel between Monterosso, Vernazza, Corniglia, Manarola and Riomaggiore when I show them all to you! 🙂
+I will tell you more about how to plan your time and how to travel between Monterosso, Vernazza, Corniglia, Manarola and Riomaggiore read in Let’s plan – Cinque Terre 🙂

 From the Station to the Center